Shikhar0051/Real-time-price-compare/README.md

 <p> 3. bs4 </p>
 <p> 4.
 Selenium </p>

 Newly added Selenium needs ChromeDrivers to be downloaded and the path to be setup.
 Refer to the<a href="https://youtu.be/dz59GsdvUF8"> youtube link </a>.
+The version of ChromeDrivers used in the project is uploaded.

 <h2> Running Locally on system </h2>
 <div class="highlight highlight-source-shell"><pre>git clone https://github.com/Shikhar0051/Real-time-price-compare.git </pre></div>